amplication/docs/docs/how-to/understanding-break-the-monolith.md

 #### Example

 For example, if a `Customer` entity (one side) and `Order` entities (many side) are separated, the `Order` entities will retain a `customerId` field to refer to their corresponding `Customer`.
 However, the `Customer` entity won't have a direct reference to its orders in the new structure.

+### Handling Many-to-Many Relations

+In this current Beta phase of "Break The Monolith," many-to-many relationships are not actively handled.

+This means that when entities with many-to-many relations are moved between services, no corresponding related fields are created on either side.

 ### Data Migration Considerations